BRdhanani/Gutenberg-Block-Development-Demo/README.md

 # Gutenberg Block Development Demo

 This code helps you in the development of custom gutenberg blocks from scratch.
 I am using ES6 and JSX in my code so you need to install npm.
 If you are using ES5 then you don't need to install npm.
-I ap prefering ES6 concept because it is simple as compare to ES5 and it gives you freedom to write both javascript and html code at the same time using the concept of JSX.
+I am prefering ES6 concept because it is simple as compare to ES5 and it gives you freedom to write both javascript and html code at the same time using the concept of JSX.
 If you want create gutenberg block using ES6 then simply follow below steps for creating your first beautiful gutenberg block.

 If you are using any default theme of wordpress like twentynineteen then there will be one file named package.json but if you are using any custom theme then you need to generate package.json first.